Generic Name: lamotrigine (la-MOE-tri-jeen)

 - A very bad and sometimes deadly reaction has happened with lamotrigine.
 Most of the time, this reaction has signs like fever, rash, or swollen glands with problems in body organs like the liver, kidney, blood, heart, muscles and joints, or lungs.
 Discuss any questions or concerns with your doctor.

 - Hormonal birth control (eg, birth control pills) may change the amount of lamotrigine in your blood.
 Talk to your doctor before you start or stop taking hormonal birth control while you are taking lamotrigine.
 Women who take hormonal birth control may be at greater risk of side effects during the week of inactive pills in their pack.
 Contact your doctor if side effects, such as dizziness, decreased coordination, or double vision, occur.

 - Hormonal birth control (eg, birth control pills) may not work as well while you are using lamotrigine.
 Check with your doctor if you have questions about how lamotrigine might affect your hormonal birth control.
 Contact your doctor right away if you notice any unusual vaginal bleeding or spotting.
 If you wish to avoid pregnancy, talk with your doctor about the use of effective birth control methods.

 - Tell your doctor or dentist that you take lamotrigine before you receive any medical or dental care, emergency care, or surgery.

-- Lab tests, including complete blood cell counts, may be performed while you use lamotrigine.
+- Lab tests may be performed while you use lamotrigine.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Different medicines may look like or have names similar to lamotrigine.
 Always check your medicine to make sure it is correct.
 If you notice any change in the appearance of your medicine (eg, shape, color, size, wording), check with your pharmacist.